rubyroy21/question-builder/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-and for running the db.json file, open another terminal and type - json-server --port 8080 --watch db.json
+and for running the db.json file, open another terminal and type - "json-server --port 8080 --watch db.json"